 - Once the netherworld was established, Ryujin took his place as the Spirit Lord and the overseer of all of Eternia's immortals.
 The first Dark Lord of Helheim was said to be an avatar of destruction that wanted nothing more than to slay the greatest dragon of all.

 - Dragons are naturally revered and to be protected, and any human that brings harm upon one should be put to death.
 As a dwindling species compared to millennia past, prized for the potency of their magical scales and teeth, the primary mission of Fireblooded is to ensure the wellbeing of dragons and the rise of the drakanite race.
+They're symbols of the fiery spark that the world began with, embodying passion, heat, and timeless wisdom.

 - Followers might seek to accrue wisdom by watching fire in a trance-like state, a form of meditation.
 Some even claim to see visions in the flame.
 Another practice in self-discipline is calmly walking across hot coals.